 2.0 Purpose

-BeyondTrust has implemented and maintains a comprehensive security program covering all areas of Information Security and with the intention of providing defense in depth for the protection of sensitive Customer information.
-The program protects Information Processing System(s) and media containing Customer Protected Information from internal and external security threats, as well as Customer Protected Information from unauthorized disclosure.
-The purpose of this document is to describe the controls, methodologies, and guidelines that BeyondTrust has deployed in the protection of PII and other Customer data.
+BeyondTrust has implemented and maintains a comprehensive security program covering all areas of Information Security and with the intention of providing defense in depth for the protection of Customer Data.
+The program protects Information Processing System(s) and media containing Customer Data from internal and external security threats, as well as Customer Data from unauthorized disclosure.
+The purpose of this document is to describe the controls, methodologies, and guidelines that BeyondTrust has deployed in the protection of Personal Data and Customer Data.

 3.1 Formal Security Policy.
 BeyondTrust has a security information policy that is approved by BeyondTrust’ management and is communicated to all BeyondTrust workforce personnel.
-BeyondTrust shall maintain written security management policies and procedures to prevent, detect, contain, and correct violations of measures taken to protect the confidentiality, integrity, and availability of BeyondTrust information systems and/or Customer's Data Such policies and procedures shall (i) assign specific data security responsibilities and accountabilities to specific individual(s); (ii) include a formal risk management program, which includes periodic risk assessments; and (iii) provide an adequate framework of controls that safeguard Customer's information systems, including without limitation any hardware or software supporting Customer, and Customer's Confidential Information.
+BeyondTrust shall maintain written security management policies and procedures to prevent, detect, contain, and correct violations of measures taken to protect the confidentiality, integrity, and availability of BeyondTrust Information Processing System(s) and/or Customer's Data.
+Such policies and procedures shall (i) assign specific data security responsibilities and accountabilities to specific individual(s); (ii) include a formal risk management program, which includes periodic risk assessments; and (iii) provide an adequate framework of controls that safeguard Customer's information systems, including without limitation any software supporting Customer, and Customer Data.

 4.0 Organizational Security

 4.2 Security Requirement Persistence.
-BeyondTrust will include as part of its agreements with its Extended Workforce requirements no less stringent than those contained in this document, including all subsequent parties having access to Customer Protected Information or Information Processing System(s) containing Customer Protected Information.
+BeyondTrust will include as part of its agreements with its Extended Workforce requirements no less stringent than those contained in this document, including any subsequent parties having access to Customer Data or Information Processing System(s) containing Customer Data.

 4.3 Materiality of Organizational Security.
 BeyondTrust agrees that the requirements listed under Organizational Security are material to its Agreements with Customers.